 Mouth Breathing During Sleep: How It Fragments Sleep (and Safe, Practical Ways to Reduce It)

-Waking up with dry mouth, snoring, or feeling unrefreshed can be a sign you’re breathing through your mouth at night.
-Learn how mouth breathing can disrupt sleep—often through airway narrowing and micro-awakenings—and a
+Waking up with dry mouth, snoring, or feeling unrefreshed can be a sign that you are breathing through your mouth at night.
+This guide explains how mouth breathing may disrupt sleep, why nasal obstruction matters, and which low-risk steps are worth trying before considering medical evaluation.

 Medical note: This article is for general education; not a diagnosis or personalized treatment plan.
 If you have loud snoring, gasping/choking, have had others observe your breathing stop, have significant daytime sleepiness, or have high blood pressure, ask a clinician about screening for obstructive sleep apnea (OSA).